-Theoretical physicist Stephen Hawking breaks British publishing records on this day in 1992 when his book A Brief History of Time remains on the nonfiction bestseller list for three and a half years, selling more than 3 million copies in 22 languages.
+Theoretical physicist Stephen Hawking breaks British publishing records on July 2, 1992 when his book A Brief History of Time remains on the nonfiction bestseller list for three and a half years, selling more than 3 million copies in 22 languages.

 A recipient of the Presidential Medal of Freedom and numerous other honors, Hawking wrote several additional popular science books, including Black Holes and Baby Universes and Other Essays (1993) and The Grand Design (2010), which he cowrote with fellow physicist Leonard Mlodinow.
 He was known for his scientific contributions to cosmology and quantum gravity and was affiliated with the University of Cambridge and the California Institute of Technology, among other institutions.
 He died on March 14, 2018, in Cambridge, England.